verilator/verilator/docs/guide/exe_verilator.rst

    traced.
 Defaults to 32, as tracing large arrays may greatly slow traced simulations.

+.. option:: --trace-max-string *length*

+   Rarely needed.
+Specify the maximum length of string to be dumped before truncation.
+Defaults to 63, as tracing large strings may bloat memory and file size.
+Larger strings aren't typically useful in wave viewers.

+   Note that VCD tracing has its own limit that may be lower than this one for particular strings.

 .. option:: --trace-max-width *width*

    Rarely needed.
 Specify the maximum bit width of a signal that may be